HildoBijl/stepwise/frontend/src/ui/inputs/fieldInputs/textInputs/PrecisionNumberInput/README.md

 - `equals`
 - `checkEquality`

-See the `Float` source code in the `shared` directory for details on this.
+See the `PrecisionNumber` source code in the `shared` directory for details on this.

 ## Options